coherence-community/coherence-rx/examples/temperature-monitor/README.md

  See [coherence.java.net](coherence.java.net) for more information on Oracle Tools.

 Once the example is running, you will see two GUIs.
-- **Data Generator** shows 3 Devices and once you click the "Start Emitting" button it will insert data into the cache.
+- **Data Generator** - shows 3 Devices and once you click the "Start Emitting" button it will insert data into the cache.
 You can change the temperature manually or generate random temperature by checking the check-box.
-- **Data Monitor** shows has various subscribers to the cache data to display 15, 30 and 60 second averages, current temperatures and trends.
+- **Data Monitor** - uses various subscribers to the cache data to display 15, 30 and 60 second averages, current temperatures and trends.